 Global supply chain

 Our global supply chain consists of manufacturing sites and distribution centres.
 As well as manufacturing our products in the UK, most of our footwear and accessories are produced in the factories of our trusted partners across Europe and Asia.
-We also map and nominate our key material and component suppliers.
+We have fully mapped our Tier 1 and Key Tier 2 suppliers.

 Factory list

-This disclosure accounts for a significant proportion of our Tier 1 footwear suppliers and is reviewed and updated annually.
+This disclosure accounts for all of our active Tier 1 footwear suppliers at the time of publishing and is reviewed and updated annually.

 To learn more about our CSR programme in our supply chain, check out our most recent Sustainability Report, or visit People.